TuringGpt/Dashboard_Clone/envs/smart_home_domain/tools/interface_5/policy.md

 5. Link Notification to a Scene: To send an alert when a scene is activated:
    - Locate the notification using list_notifications.
    - Identify the target scene where the notification needs to be sent using list_home_scenes.
-   - Use add_notification_to_scene to connect the alert to the scene, specifying the action_order to determine when the alert is sent during activation.
+   - Use add_notification_to_scene to connect the alert to the scene.

 ## SOP 14.
 Energy Management (View Usage, Summary, and Configure Tariff)

 Steps to follow:

 1. Use list_home_users to confirm that the specified home is among the homes the acting user belongs to and that this user has an admin role within it.
-2. View Individual Accessory Energy Usage: To monitor how much power a specific device is consuming:
+2. View Individual Accessory Energy Usage: To monitor how much power a specific accessory is consuming:
-   - Identify the accessory for the target device by searching the list of home accessories via list_accessories.
+   - Identify the accessory for the target accessory by searching the list of home accessories via list_accessories.
-   - Use get_device_energy_usage to retrieve the data in kWh by providing the home name, accessory, and the specific start_date and end_date for the period.
+   - Use get_accessory_energy_usage to retrieve the data in kWh by providing the home name, accessory, and the specific start_date and end_date for the period.
 3. To view home energy summary:
    - To get an overview of total consumption across the entire household, use get_home_energy_summary.